 SGLT2 Inhibitor Lawsuits

-Invokana and Farxiga lawsuits account for most of the SGLT2 inhibitor diabetes drug cases filed in federal court.
+Invokana and Farxiga lawsuits accounted for most of the SGLT2 inhibitor diabetes drug cases filed in federal court.
 Plaintiffs’ injuries include amputations, kidney damage, diabetic ketoacidosis and a flesh-eating disease called Fournier’s gangrene.
-As of April 2019, there were 965 Invokana lawsuits and 37 Farxiga lawsuits pending in federal courts.
+The Invokana MDL closed in 2023 and the Farxiga lMDL shut down in 2020.
+There were no verdicts or settlements in either.

 Fact Checked